kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ]);
 ~~~

-You should put all directories to search class files in the array.
+You must put all directories to search class files in the array.

 ### Basic Conventions